Aliases for IREB2 Gene

 GeneCards Summary for IREB2 Gene

 IREB2 (Iron Responsive Element Binding Protein 2) is a Protein Coding gene.
-Diseases associated with IREB2 include Neurodegeneration, Early-Onset, With Choreoathetoid Movements And Microcytic Anemia and Iron Metabolism Disease.
+Diseases associated with IREB2 include Neurodegeneration, Early-Onset, With Choreoathetoid Movements And Microcytic Anemia and Microcytic Anemia.
 Among its related pathways are Validated targets of C-MYC transcriptional activation and Iron metabolism in placenta.
 Gene Ontology (GO) annotations related to this gene include RNA binding and translation repressor activity.
 An important paralog of this gene is ACO1.